Lunarmask/neovim_configuration/README.md

   * __nvim__ will likely give you an error complaining about referenced plugin modules not being installed.
 This goes away after we install them.

-*Optional but recommended*
+_*Optional but recommended*_
 4) CoC plugin provides Intellisense like LSPs for various languages.  __[See Here](https://github.com/neoclide/coc.nvim/wiki/Language-servers)__
-  Install them using `:CocIntall coc-solargraph elixir-ls` for ruby and elixir, respectively
+  Install them using `:CocInstall coc-solargraph elixir-ls` for ruby and elixir, respectively

 __You're all set!__